 1. Hard Disk Drives – For Archiving Data

 These are your large and bulky 3.5″ drives that are cheap but are very slow (Compared to an SSD).

-The best Hard Disk Drives with 7200 RPM and a decent 256 MB cache have a transfer speed of only about 200 MB/s.
+The powerful Hard Disk Drives with 7200 RPM and a decent 256 MB cache have a transfer speed of only about 200 MB/s.

 Every major brand, such as Seagate and WD, has different lines of Hard Disk drives.
 Each line specializes in a certain category.

 For instance, WD Blue is a general-purpose hard disk drive.
 It has a slower transfer speed and a short warranty period.
 However, it is excellent for those on a budget.